Immediate openings available for weekly therapy, medication management and EMDR intensives. Schedule Your Visit Online »

 • Creative hobbies

-• Time with safe people
+• Time with safe, supportive people

 • Laughter

-Long-term resilience requires nervous system recovery.
+Long-term resilience requires both awareness and recovery.

 7. Know When to Seek Therapy in Michigan